Professor Jacqueline Glass

 Jacqui contributes to taught programmes in Architectural Engineering & Design Management, Construction Engineering Management, and post-graduate construction courses.
 She has supervised 19 PhD and EngD students to completion, and published 45 journal papers and more than 90 conference papers.

-- Member of the Chartered Institute of Building (MCIOB)
+- Fellow of the Chartered Institute of Building (FCIOB)

 - Fellow of the Higher Education Academy (FHEA)